What is Aqueous Firefighting Foam (AFFF)?

-Lawsuits are being filed alleging AFFF manufacturers knowingly sold firefighting foam and should be responsible for the harm firefighters, military personnel and others who were regularly exposed to perfluorinated alkylated substances contamination as a result.
+AFFF firefighting foam lawsuits are being filed alleging AFFF manufacturers knowingly sold AFFF firefighting foam and should be responsible for the harm to firefighters, military personnel, and others who were regularly exposed to perfluorinated alkylated substances contamination as a result.

 Our attorneys are now offering to speak, free of charge, to firefighters (and family members acting on their behalf) who want to learn more about their rights from our firefighting foam attorneys.
-A lawsuit could provide compensation for medical bills, lost wages, loss of earning capacity, pain and suffering, funeral expenses and more.
+An AFFF firefighting foam lawsuit could provide compensation for medical bills, lost wages, loss of earning capacity, pain and suffering, funeral expenses, and more.

 See all related toxic tort cases our lawyers have covered.

 3M, the Minnesota Mining and Manufacturing Company, is claimed to be responsible for the toxic exposure of firefighters and other workers at military bases that have employed the use of AFFF.

 They, along with others like Chemguard, Tyco Fire Products, National Foam, and Buckeye Fire Equipment, are being sued for continuing to manufacture AFFF after being made aware of the danger exposure to their product posed.
 Claims from all over the country are currently being consolidated into a multi-district litigation (MDL) in South Carolina Federal Court.